dapphub/dapptools/src/hevm/README.md

 The default timeout for smt queries is no timeout.
 If your program is taking longer than a couple of minutes to run, you can experiment with configuring the timeout to somewhere around 10s by doing `--smttimeout 10000`

-Storage can take one of three forms, defaulting to `Symbolic`:
+Storage can take one of three forms, defaulting to `SymbolicS` unless `--create` is provided, in which case it defaults to `InitialS`:

-- `Symbolic`: The default value of SLOAD is a symbolic value without further constraints.
+- `SymbolicS`: The default value of SLOAD is a symbolic value without further constraints.
 SLOAD and SSTORE can operate on symbolic locations.
-- `Initial`: The default value of SLOAD is zero.
+- `InitialS`: The default value of SLOAD is zero.
 SLOAD and SSTORE can operate on symbolic locations.
-- `Concrete`: Storage defaults to zero or fetched from an rpc node if `--rpc` is provided.
+- `ConcreteS`: Storage defaults to zero or fetched from an rpc node if `--rpc` is provided.
 SLOAD or SSTOREs on symbolic locations will result in a runtime error.

 Minimum required flags: